stacks-network/rendezvous/docs/chapter_8.md

 rv ./example cargo test
 ```

-Using this command, Rendezvous will **randomly select and execute** property-based tests from the `cargo`'s test contract.
+Using this command, Rendezvous will **randomly select and execute** property-based tests from the `cargo` contract.
 If `test-get-last-shipment-id` is the only test in the contract, Rendezvous will immediately detect the bug.

 ---